-CAPIT Reading's Unique Technological and Curricular Support of English Language Learners
+CAPIT Reading's Unique Support of ELL Students

 According to the United States Census Bureau, over 350 languages are spoken in U.S. homes, with over 150 languages spoken in many of the country’s largest metro areas.
 Many children growing up in these homes are classified as “English Language Learners (ELLs),” which is defined as students who are “in the process of actively acquiring English” and whose “primary language is one other than English.”

 According to the National Center for Education Statistics, “More than 4.9 million English learners (EL) were enrolled in U.S. public elementary and secondary schools during the 2013-14 school year, representing just over ten percent of the total student population.”

 According to some estimates, ELL students will make up as much as 25% of the student population within the next 10 years.

 Technology has the potential to support ELL students by translating content to the home language of the student or offering scaffolding to assist the learning process.